apify/crawlee/docs/guides/getting_started.md

 const Apify = require('apify');
 ```

 Easy right?
 It doesn't get much more difficult, trust me.
-For the purposes of this tutorial, we'll be scraping our own webpage [https://www.apify.com](https://www.apify.com).
+For the purposes of this tutorial, we'll be scraping our own webpage <a href="https://www.apify.com" target="_blank">https://www.apify.com</a>.
 Now, to get there, we need a `Request` with the page's URL in one of our sources, `RequestList` or `RequestQueue`.
 Let's go with `RequestQueue` for now.

 ```js
 const Apify = require('apify');